Applications

 You can also create custom attributes for applications.
 For more information, see Using Custom Attributes

 You can create an application in any application domain where you have Editor or Manager level access.
-When you create an application, you specify several settings:
+When you create an application, you can specify several attributes:

 • name